gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ### 5.1 Service-loadbalancer

---> Issue here: because Kargo now run an nginx proxy for kuberlet to api on all minions, port 443 is not available anymore for any lbs to listen public requests.
-Need to find a workaround.
+Because Kargo runs an nginx proxy for kubelet to access the api on all minions, port 443 is not available for any lbs to listen for public requests by default.
+You should change either the **kube_apiserver_port** or **nginx_kube_apiserver_port** options describe in configuring Kargo above.

 Create the load-balancer to be able to connect your service from the internet.
 Give 1 or more nodes the loadbalancer role: